GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 ### Read the 1D Frequency Plots

 Let's compare the plots of some simple discrete signals!
 Here are the magnitude and phase of the DFT coefficients found from projecting a sine wave of 8 Hz, a sine wave of 16 Hz, and a cosine wave of 8 Hz onto a 128-point DFT matrix.
-Each wave was sampled 128 times over a timespan of 1 second.
+Each wave was sampled 128 times over a time-span of 1 second.

 {{< figure
 height=600